nourhan-ashraf/Job-Search/README.md

 ## Deployment

-I deployed the project using Vercel.
+The project is deployed using Vercel.
 Feel free to try out the website yourself at [Job Search Website]( https://github-job-search.vercel.app/)

  <br/>

 ## API
 API Link: https://rapidapi.com/avaneesab5/api/jobsearch4

-The provided API link is experiencing issues, which are affecting the pagination functionality and causing minor bugs.
+The provided API link is experiencing issues, which are affecting the pagination functionality causing minor bugs.
 I have reached out to the developer to address these issues, and once they are resolved, I will update the project accordingly and fix any bugs that may occur.

  <br/>